ruancomelli/boiling-learning/README.md

 Project developed by [Ruan Comelli](https://github.com/ruancomelli) at [UFSC (Federal University of Santa Catarina)](https://ufsc.br/) in order to obtain a Master's degree in Mechanical Engineering.

-If you are curious about the evolution of this project, take a look at the [changelog](CHANGELOG.md).

 ## Versioning

 This project uses [ZeroVer](https://0ver.org/), a versioning scheme in which software never leaves major version **0**.
 This means that breaking changes are expected frequently.